designatednerd/FlickrSearcher/0-For-Instructor/3-LabInstructions.markdown

 #XCTest In Practice, Part 3: Lab

-One of the most frustrating things
+One of the most frustrating things that can happen as a developer is when you make a change that causes your app to crash on launch.
+One of the easiest ways to do this is to make a change to your Core Data schema without properly versioning it.

+It’s easy to miss because you’re constantly deleting and reinstalling your application from the simulator, so schema changes won’t always register completely.

-This will test if the application can properly complete automatic migration of the  CoreData store - if that store is not properly migrated, the app will crash on launch.
+For the lab, you will test if this application can properly complete automatic migration of the  CoreData store, so that it does not crash on launch.

 #Lab: Test automatic migrations from old versions of the database